 It was not necessary for me to make a case for using cloud services.
 The technology itself and thousands of companies have already made the case very strongly.
 I wrote this post as a resource for my clients and connections who may have doubts.

-I often work with our clients to weigh the pros and cons of custom software vs. a cloud-based service customized to their needs.
-We provide both types of services and there is a place for each.
+I often work with our clients to weigh the pros and cons of custom business software vs. a cloud-based service customized to their needs.
+At Thesis Tech, we provide both types of services and there is a place for each.
 I just believe specific business circumstances should drive this decision, not fear of the cloud.